numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

-We thus avoid encouraging the tempting shortcut of adding catch-all ``**ignored_kwargs`` to the signatures of functions called by NumPy, which fails silently for mispelled or ignored arguments.
+We thus avoid encouraging the tempting shortcut of adding catch-all ``**ignored_kwargs`` to the signatures of functions called by NumPy, which fails silently for misspelled or ignored arguments.

 Performance
 ~~~~~~~~~~~